soggybag/Hoppy-Bunny-SpriteKit-Swift/P6-Adding-Obstacles/content.md

 updateObstacles()
 ```

-Run the game...
-You should see the first obstacle scroll past, sadly the conveyor only has one obstacle, let's make it a bit more challenging.
+Run the game!
+You should see the first obstacle scroll past, but sadly our conveyor only has one obstacle.
+Let's make it a bit more challenging.

 #Spawning endless randomized obstacles

-The next task will be to continuously spawn obstacles till the end of time.
+The next task will be to continuously spawn obstacles until the end of time.

-Next you will implement a mechanic that spawns a new obstacles on a time schedule basis.
-Feel free to play around with
-the timer and really challenge the player.
+We will implement a mechanic that spawns a new obstacle based on a timer.
+Feel free to play around with the timer and really challenge the player.

 > [action]
-> Add this code to the end of your *updateObstacles* method:
+> Add this code to the end of the *updateObstacles* method:
 >
 ```
 /* Time to add a new obstacle? */